Redesign of Gastronomixs

 Gastronomixs is a platform with inspiration and knowlegde for chefs.
 They offer recipes that chefs can use as building blocks for their own recipes.
-Since its launch in 2012, Gastronomixs has grown to more than 28,000 subscribers, mainly in the Netherlands, Belgium and the UK.
-But the ambition is big: Gastronomixs wants to grow nationally and internationally.
-To capitalize on this growth, we worked with Gastronomixs to realize a completely new platform and automate their back-office processes.
+Since its launch in 2012, it has grown to over 28,000 subscribers in the Netherlands, Belgium, and the UK.
+However, its ambition is much larger—expanding internationally.

 PERIOD